espressif/esp_secure_cert_mgr/examples/esp_secure_cert_app/README.md

-# ESP secure certificate sample app
+# ESP Secure Certificate Application

 The sample app demonstrates the use of APIs from *esp_secure_cert_mgr* to retrieve the contents of the *esp_secure_cert* partition.
 The example can also be used to verify the validity of the contents from the *esp_secure_cert* partition.